UPLIFT

 This gap is common in neighborhoods affected by redlining and disinvestment, where the cost to build or renovate often exceeds what buyers can afford, or what homes appraise for.

-How UPLIFT Works
+How UPLIFT works

 UPLIFT brings together partners from across sectors to close the appraisal gap and strengthen communities.
 Partners include: